For details on preparing for a remote Licensing Panel meeting, see our deputation pages.

 Agendas will all be published online via our democracy pages 5 clear working days ahead of the meeting.

-At the start of each application, the Chair will ask all registered speakers for that application to introduce themselves and outline the procedure to be used.
-The procedure changes depending on the type of application, but for the majority of applications the procedure is as follows:
+At the start of each application, the Chair will outline the procedure to be used.
+The Chair will invite registered speakers to introduce themselves when first called to speak during the application.
+For the majority of applications the procedure is as follows:

-After the Licensing Officer’s introduction and the submissions of each representative group, there may be questions of clarification from the Panel / Sub-Committee as well as other parties as permitted by the Chair.
+After the Licensing Officer’s introduction and the submissions of each representative group, there may be questions of clarification from the Panel as well as other parties as permitted by the Chair.

 The procedure, including order and time limits, may vary depending on the application.
 You should consult the front of the agenda for the procedure to be used.
 The Chair will also outline this at the start of the application.